haoboxuxu/RayTracingUntilYouDie/README.md

-# RayTracinginOneWeekend
-- pure c++
-- output .pmm images
+# Ray Tracing Until You Die
+## Ray Tracing in One Weekend

 ##### Result Image ⬇️

 <img src="./imgs/output.jpg"/>

+## Ray Tracinging The Next Week

+-

+## Ray Tracing The Rest Of Your Life

+-

 ##### TODOS